-She helps writers to move forward, depending on where they are when she initially meets them – this can mean, from a very early point where they need help to plan and organise their writing, or they may have written quite a large part of their book, but have lost their way.
+She helps writers to move forward, depending on where they are when she initially meets them – this can mean, from a very early point where they require help to plan and organize their writing, or they may have written quite a large part of their book, but have lost their way.

 How The Mentorship Works:

 Lis has an initial session, either face to face, or online to determine where you are in the writing process.
 Then she will discuss how you will move forward.

 Generally, writers send Lis their writing, which she reads and assesses.
 She offers advice and feedback, providing a feedback sheet about any issues that are noticed.
 This is usually done as an online meeting, so that’s she can explain her comments, and you can talk about them.

 Following on from this, she asks writers to write the next part which they send, Lis then reviews and edits as needed.
 For some writers they send her chapters each month, some send them more frequently, and others less frequently, depending on their lifestyles and the time they can give to writing.
 Lis is always available at the end of an email, and people can contact her in other ways too.